UDT-ITF/website/source/api/index.md

 not have to be unique or ISO 8601-1:2019 ordered.
 Versions with non-Gregorian or vague dating can be ordered by using _linear_ or _graph_ versioning.

-> DISCUSSION POINT: Do we need to return details of non-standard dating somewhere?
-Would support for ISO 8601 extensions for
-> vague dates/date intervals be useful, albeit at the expense of rather more complex ordering and validation?

 Example JSON response for a _graph_ ordered version.

 ```